List of inactive United States Navy helicopter squadrons: Utility (HU) and Combat Support (HC) squadrons

 The HU designation was the first designation created for an operational Navy helicopter squadron.
 It was created in 1948 with the establishment of the Navy's first two operational helicopter squadrons: Helicopter Utility squadrons ONE and TWO (HU-1 and HU-2).
-In July 1965 the Helicopter Combat Support designation (HC) was created when the three existing Helicopter Utility squadrons (HU-1, HU-2 and HU-4) were redesignated Helicopter Combat Support squadrons.
-The HC designation was used to designate squadrons whose primary function was either logistics or the provision of utility services with two exceptions; HC-7 and HC-9 (USNR) were Combat Search and Rescue squadrons.
+In July 1960 a third HU squadron was established as Helicopter Utility squadron FOUR (HU-4).
+In July 1965 the Helicopter Combat Support designation (HC) was created when the three existing Helicopter Utility squadrons (HU-1, HU-2 and HU-4) were redesignated Helicopter Combat Support squadrons (HC-1, HC-2 and HC-4).
+The HC designation designated squadrons with the primary functions of either logistics or the provision of utility services with two exceptions; HC-7 and HC-9 (USNR) which were Combat Search and Rescue squadrons.
 In April 2005 all existing HC squadrons but one were redesignated Helicopter Sea Combat (HSC) squadrons and the single remaining HC squadron (the second squadron to be designated HC-4) was deactivated on 28 September 2007.
 Since 28 September 2007 the HC designation exists only "on paper" as the designation for that single inactive squadron.

 HU/HC squadrons were numbered sequentially beginning with HU-1 and HU-2 with odd numbers given to Pacific Fleet squadrons and even numbers to Atlantic Fleet squadrons which is the opposite scheme from that of the HS squadrons but is the same as the HSL squadron numbering.
 The jump in the odd number designations (Pacific Fleet) below from HC-7 to HC-11 is because HC-9 was a Navy Reserve squadron and is listed in the "U. S. Navy Reserve squadrons" section at the bottom of the article.
 The even number gap (Atlantic Fleet) from HC-8 to HC-16 occurred because HC-16 was originally designated HCT-16 by the Naval Air Training Command because it provided plane guard services aboard the training aircraft carrier USS Lexington (AVT-16).
 It was redesignated HC-16 by simply dropping the "T" when it was administratively transferred from the Naval Air Training Command to Commander, Naval Air Force Atlantic Fleet in 1977.